CULTURE

 By Avah Atherton

 So, what exactly is tempura?
-In short, it's a traditional Japanese dish made by coating ingredients in a light and airy batter before deep-frying them.
-This can include seafood, meats, and veggies, and it's usually served with a sweet and savory dipping sauce made from dashi, soy sauce, and mirin.
+In short, it's a traditional Japanese dish made by coating seafood, meat or veggies in a light and airy batter before deep-frying them.
+Tempura is usually served with a sweet and savory dipping sauce made from dashi, soy sauce and mirin.
 Sounds delicious, right?
 It is!
+Keep reading to learn more about the origins of tempura, staple ingredients and variations, as well as where to try it in Japan.

 However, as cooking oil production increased, street vendors began selling tempura quickly and conveniently, making it more accessible to the masses.
 This helped solidify tempura's place as a staple of Japanese cuisine.